What Are Your Pick Up/Drop Off Hours?

 What if my pet becomes ill or requires medical attention during their stay?

 In the event that your pet requires medical attention, we will refer to your contact list and make every attempt to reach you or your designated emergency contact.
 If we are unable to contact you or your emergency contact and we feel your dog needs medical attention, we will transport your pet to their regular veterinarian, if close by, to ensure continuity of care.
-If your veterinarian is not near our facility, we will go to one of the local veterinarians that we know.
-If we believe that the situation is urgent or if your dog needs care after regular hours, we will take your pet to the closest veterinary emergency clinic.
+If your veterinarian is not near our facility, we will go to one of our local veterinarians.
+If we believe that the situation is urgent or if your dog needs care after regular hours, we will take your pet to Massachusetts Veterinary Referral Hospital.

 What is your cancellation policy?

 If you need to cancel your reservation it’s as easy as a phone call or email to let us know.
 There is no penalty as long as we receive a phone call or email within 72 hours of your reservation.
-If you don’t keep your daycare appointment, the day will be deducted from your pass as.
+If you don’t keep your daycare appointment, the day will be deducted from your pass or billed as we have held a spot for your dog that day.
 Boarding cancellation fees also apply; consult our front desk staff for information.

 What is your staff to dog ratio?

 We have a staff to dog ratio of 1:7, where industry standard is typically 1:15-30, and sometimes even 1:50!
-Our believe is that the more staff present, the better their play can be monitored to ensure safe play.
+Our belief is that the more staff are present, the better interactions can be monitored to ensure safe play.

 Other questions?
 Give us a call or stop by anytime for additional information!